leandrocp/err/README.md

 ## Usage

-At this moment the lib is composed of two functions: `wrap/2` and `message/1`, and as the name suggest the former will wrap an exception and its options and the the latter will format a friendly message to you:
+At this moment the lib is composed of two functions: `wrap/2` and `message/1`, and as the name suggest the former will wrap an exception and its options and the the latter will format an exception into a friendly message for you:

 ```elixir
 iex> Err.wrap(KeyError, key: :id)